Native VSCode debugger. Supports both GDB and LLDB.

 need to hit the start button in the debug bar at the top first to start the program.

-Using ssh for remote debugging
+Using ssh for debugging on remote

 Debugging using ssh automatically converts all paths between client & server and also optionally

 redirects X11 output from the server to the client.
-Simply add a

 ssh object in your